granluo/P6-machine-learning-Enron-fraud-/Report.md

 I also deleted some features:
 * `email_address`: the Email address of person on the list.

+## Main methods for solving this problem

+I used machine learning to deal with this problem, since, in this dataset, we do not have a large size of sample, and the number of person of interest is very small.
+There is no one or two features that are very related to POIs and in this case, we cannot simply use linear regression with one or two variables.
+Machine learning, hence, is very necessary to be applied in this problem.

 ## Features selection

 I used decision tree to find importance of each feature and then features with importance not 0 will be selected.